buckbaskin/notary/API.md

   - Read Many: ex. {'action': 'readmany', 'sort_by': 'date', 'page':0, 'count': 100 }
     - sort_by: 'title', 'meta', 'content', 'created', 'updated'. default is 'title'
     - page: if there are more than the specified count, chose which page to render.
 If it is invalid, choose 0.
     - count: number of notes to return.
-Max 100
+Max 100.
+Note, count is not yet implemented.
 - Update: {'action': 'update', 'notes': [ list of note objects to save/update ] }.
 Returns empty string
 - Delete: {'action': 'delete', 'ids' : [ list of note ids to delete ] }.
 Returns empty string